MicrosoftDocs/sql-docs/docs/relational-databases/stored-procedures/execute-a-stored-procedure.md

 1. Select **OK** to execute the stored procedure.

-## <a id="TsqlProcedure"></a> Use Transact-SQL
+## <a id="TsqlProcedure"></a> Transact-SQL

-You can also use Transact-SQL in SSMS to execute a stored procedure, set or clear a procedure for executing automatically, or stop a procedure from executing automatically.
+You can use Transact-SQL to execute a stored procedure, set a procedure to execute automatically, or stop a procedure from executing automatically.

 ### Execute a stored procedure